 There’s something about Philadelphia that converts everybody who comes here into vocal sports fans.

-Maybe it’s the wealth of teams — Philly is home to the NFL’s Eagles, NHL’s Flyers, NBA’s 76ers and MLB’s Phillies, as well as the National Lacrosse League’s Wings, Arena Football League’s Soul and Major League Soccer’s Union.
-Over the past five decades, the city has claimed two Stanley Cup trophies, two World Series titles and two NBA championships, while regularly making deep runs into the playoffs.
-Maybe it’s the long and storied history of college sports, including championship football and basketball squads from the University of Pennsylvania, Temple University, St. Joseph’s University and Villanova University, or major annual events such as the Army-Navy Game, the Philadelphia Marathon and the Penn Relays.
-Or perhaps it’s the competitive nature of Philadelphians, who are known for being outspoken advocates (and sometimes critics) of their favorite teams and players but who always reward a heartfelt performance with their support.
+Maybe it’s the wealth of teams — Philly is home to the NFL’s Eagles, NHL’s Flyers, NBA’s 76ers and MLB’s Phillies, as well as Arena Football League’s Soul and Major League Soccer’s Union.
+Over the past five decades, the city has claimed two Stanley Cup trophies, two World Series titles, two NBA championships and two Arena Bowl titles, while regularly making deep runs into the playoffs.
+Maybe it’s the long and storied history of college sports, including championship football and basketball squads from the University of Pennsylvania, Temple University, St. Joseph’s University and Villanova University (2016 NCAA basketball champions), or major annual events such as the Army-Navy Game, the Philadelphia Marathon and the Penn Relays.
+Or perhaps it’s the competitive nature of Philadelphians, who are known for being outspoken advocates of their favorite teams and players but who always reward a heartfelt performance with their support.

 Whatever gives Philly its sports passion, you won’t want to miss out on the excitement of attending a game or another live athletic event.